rgb-archive/spec/04-RGB.md

 * `pruning`: 1
 * `assets`: 1 or more

+Issued supply of the asset is defined by the total amount sealed with `asset` seals.

 #### Secondary asset issuances

 The proof unsealing `inflation` seals
 * `issued_supply`: obligatory
 * `signature`: optional

+Fields:
+* `ver`: obligatory
+* `schema`: obligatory; if filled with 0-bits signifies no schema upgrade

 Seals:
 * `inflation`: 0 or 1